stefan-hoeck/idris2-rhone/src/Doc/UIEx1.md

 ## UI Example 1 : Accumulating Button Clicks

-In this blog post, I describe how to set up an MSF for describing a user interface with three buttons and a counter: One button for increasing the counter, one for decreasing the counter, and one for resetting the counter to zero.
-The buttons for increasing and decreasing should be disabled once the counter gets to small or too large.
+In this example, I'll show how to set up an MSF for describing a user interface with three buttons and a counter: One button for increasing the counter, one for decreasing the counter, and one for resetting the counter to zero.
+The buttons for increasing and decreasing should be disabled once the counter gets too small or too large.
 Likewise, the button for resetting should be disabled if the counter is at zero.

-Here's a data type to describe the state of the UI:
+We'll define our own effect interface for this allowing us to test the functionality of our MSF in a pure environment.

 ```idris
 module Doc.UIEx1